ssubedi09/Autonomous-Driving/README.md

 # Autonomous Driving with MuSHR

 This repository contains my implementation of the CSE 478 (Autonomous Robotics) course project, built on the [MuSHR](https://mushr.io/) (Multi-agent System for non-Holonomic Racing) platform.
-I implemented a full autonomy stack for a 1/10-scale car in ROS: **sampling-based motion planning (Lazy A\*)**, **particle-filter localization**, and **feedback control (PID / Pure Pursuit / MPC)**, integrated end-to-end so the car can localize, track a path, and plan around obstacles in simulation.
+I implemented a full autonomy stack for a 1/10-scale car in ROS: **sampling-based motion planning (Lazy A\*)**, **particle-filter localization**, and **feedback control (PD / Pure Pursuit / MPC)**, integrated end-to-end so the car can localize, track a path, and plan around obstacles in simulation.

 ---